Kaveri (actress): Early life

 Kaveri was born into a Malayali family settled in Kavumbhagom, Thiruvalla, Kerala.
 Her father, Muralidharan, worked at Kerala State Road Transport Corporation.

 Career

-She started her film career as a child artist in Malayalam films, appeared in several Malayalam, Tamil, Telugu and Kannada language films.
+Kaveri started her film career as a child artist in Malayalam films, and then appeared in several Malayalam, Tamil, Telugu and Kannada language films.
 After playing lead and supporting roles in Malayalam, Tamil films, she enacted female lead roles in several Malayalam, Tamil, Kannada, and Telugu language films.

 She has won the Kerala state television award for best actress in 2002 for Anna and Nandi Award for Best Actress for her performance in Avunu Valliddaru Ista Paddaru (2002).
 She is perhaps best known for her appearances and critically acclaimed performances in films such as Vasanthiyum Lakshmiyum Pinne Njaanum, Samudhiram, Avunu Valliddaru Ista Paddaru, Kabaddi Kabaddi and Kasi.

 Personal life

-She was married to Surya Kiran later they separated.
+Kaveri was married to Surya Kiran and later they separated.